rapid7/insightconnect-workflows/workflows/Sync_Blacklisted_URLs_Across_Zscaler_and_Palo_Alto_Firewall/help.md

 There is one parameter you will need to configure in order to complete the setup of your workflow:

-* `Group Name`: The Palo Alto Firewall address object group to monitor
+* `Group Name`: The Palo Alto Firewall address object group to monitor.
+This is the group from which address objects will be synced with Zscaler.

 To begin, select "Parameters" either from the Workflow Control Panel or from the Builder to begin configuration.